theupshift/chrdev/posts/2020-05-12-Coherence-and-Privacy.md

 Kidding.

 This is probably the most difficult part.
-Wouldn't know how to find a good compromise, validate by yourself.
+Wouldn't know how to find a good compromise, evaluate by yourself.